 Although reverse mortgages can be a great program, they have a number of drawbacks and have received a great deal of negative publicity in recent years for a number of reasons.

 - Interest accrues and is added to the principle.
 Therefore, the amount of equity left over for the borrower’s children may be minimal.
 It will depend upon the growth of real estate values (or lack thereof) and possible longevity.

 - Commission-based mortgage brokers normally sell reverse mortgages.
 Brokers don’t always have the borrower’s best interest in mind.

 When to consider a reverse mortgage

-Throughout my career and despite the drawbacks, I have, on numerous occasions, recommended a reverse mortgage.
-Also on numerous occasions I have discouraged people from entering into a reverse mortgage.
+Throughout my career and despite the drawbacks, I have recommended a reverse mortgage on numerous occasions.
+But, likewise, I have also discouraged people from entering into a reverse mortgage.

 The truth is everything in life has pros and cons.
 The question of whether or not a reverse mortgage is right for you depends solely on your personal situation.